CivicActions/ssp-toolkit/docs/controls/RA.md

 #### CivicActions Responsibility

-CivicActions identified and reported vulnerabilities are assigned by the CivicActions Security team an impact rating and response time and must be remediated according to the following time requirements.
+Identified and reported vulnerabilities are assigned an impact rating and response time by CivicActions Security and must be remediated according to the following time requirements:

 * High - Within 30 days of discovery